 Turbidity: The cloudy appearance of water caused by the presence of tiny particles.
 High levels of turbidity may interfere with proper water treatment and monitoring.
-Turbidity is an indicator of treatment filter performance and is regulated as a treatment technique.

 Violation: A failure to meet any state or federal drinking water regulation.

 Source Water Assessment Information